-There are a range of other local funding opportunities in the south.
+There are a range of other local funding opportunities in the south, as well as nationwide.
 But before applying make sure you check out their priorities and the types of organisations and projects they fund as they may be different to ours.

 We are one of 12 Community Trusts throughout the country and for information about funding opportunities available through other community trusts visit one of the following:

 The Sports NZ Inclusivity Hub provides a range of resources for organisations and individuals wanting to start or progress on their diversity, equity and inclusion (DEI) learning journey.

 The Charities Amendment Act 2023 came into force on 5 October 2023 and with the support of some generous philanthropic funding, there has been a booklet created for charities on what they need to know about the changes.
 The booklet can be found here

 The Community Governance Aotearoa Trust have launched a 'Good Governance Code'.

 The Good Governance Code will help guide you through what good governance looks like in Aotearoa New Zealand.
 More than half a million people serve on the boards of community organisations in Aotearoa New Zealand and the aim is to create a Code of Good Practice for the governance of community organisations in Aotearoa.

 Getting your governance right means you will be best placed to achieve the ambitions of your organisation and serve your community.
 You will have capable, diverse, and engaged board members who can access the code to help our community sector govern well.

 Click here to download the Good Governance Code.